Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 [20090331_122921_BrecheMeije.jpg]

-All day military helicopters went back and forth around the Promontoire hut doing 'exercices'.
+All day military helicopters went back and forth around the Promontoire hut doing 'exercises'.
 I guess it's their god-given right to ignore the fact that in a National Park motor flights are forbidden, and it certainly didn't look like a rescue operation nor a hut restocking mission.

-Right: All day military helicopters went back and forth around the Promontoire hut doing 'exercices'.
+Right: All day military helicopters went back and forth around the Promontoire hut doing 'exercises'.
 I guess it's their god-given right to ignore the fact that in a National Park motor flights are forbidden, and it certainly didn't look like a rescue operation nor a hut restocking mission.

 [20090331_131001_BrecheMeije.jpg]